 It’s not news that since the pandemic finding and keeping restaurant staff is a challenge.
 The franchise concepts thriving now operate with a low labor matrix.
 At Brooklyn Dumpling Shop the brand’s extensive use of technology and Automat food lockers allows shifts to operate with 2-3 employees.
-With Fabio Viviani’s newest brand, JARS, eliminating onsite baking allows franchisees to operate with a lean staff.
+Celebrity-backed brands like JARS Sweets and Things by Fabio Viviani are reducing labor costs by eliminating onsite baking, allowing franchisees to operate with a lean staff.

 Today doing more in less is key.
 Brands that have concepts that can produce high volume in low square footage are reaping rewards.
 Again, franchises that have strong tech stacks that automate many operations are the brands that can usually do more in less space.
 Rise recently launched its 960 sq. ft. digital store.
 Ordering is done on the Rise app, website, QR code or on-site kiosks and the store has no on-premise indoor seating.

 Prioritize Off Premise Dining